kevinmiguet-wm/book-notes/Try to avoid mess and accept it will be here.md

 But keep in mind things will mess up badly always and there will always be accidents

-Take the example of the american army guy who prepared his team for ben ladwho trained his team
+Take the example of the american army guy who prepared his team for ben laden killing.

+He trained his team on the worst case scenario inst